Re-entrance effect in the high-temperature critical phase of the quantum dimer model on the square lattice: Sweeping cluster and equal time updates

 Based on the Stochastic Series Expansion (SSE)~\cite{Sandvik2010} framework for quantum Monte Carlo computations, the Sweeping Cluster Algorithm (SCA) \cite{Yan2019} is an update method for constrained systems such as the quantum dimer model.
 SSE methods~\cite{Sandvik2010} estimate the thermal expectation values of observables by stochastic summation of the series

 where, in the present context, $\psi$ is summed over all fully packed hard core dimer configurations $\mathcal{D}$.
 The simulated Hamiltonian $H=H_{QDM}-c$ is defined by

-where $\mathcal{P}$ is the set of all the $N_{\mathcal{P}}$ plaquettes on the lattice, and $c$ is a constant (a parameter of the algorithm) such that $c+V\geq 0$.
+where $\mathcal{P}$ is the set of all the $N_{\mathcal{P}}$ plaquettes on the lattice, and $c$ is a constant (a parameter of the algorithm) such that $c+v\geq 0$ (we use the notation $v = -V$ for this appendix only).
 The kinetic term ``vertex'' $K_i$ on a plaquette has non-zero matrix elements between two dimer configurations which differ only in the $i$-th plaquette; the non-zero matrix elements being

 The potential term ``vertex'' $V_i$ is diagonal in the basis of classical dimer configurations and its diagonal matrix elements depend on $i$-th plaquette in the following way

 and

 Assuming that the summation Eq.~\ref{eq:expandTrExp} over $n$ can be truncated at some finite value $M$, and expanding the powers of the Hamiltonian in terms of $K_i$ and $V_i$, we can rewrite thermal expectation value as follows: